ttaute/math/readme.md

 ^: Exponentation<br>
 t: Tetration (labeled as t because ↑ is not part of default Windows keyboard layouts or non-Unicode character sets)

+In progress:

+/: Division (bug: negative numbers always result in -1 due to it being the return value)

 # Build process

 ## Cloning the repository